-Disclaimer: given the fact that Borrelia (Lyme disease) and the co-infections (Bartonella, Babesia, Ehrlichia, and others) all have the same mechanisms of action there is significant symptom overlap.
-These symptom pictures are meant to be used as templates that will vary given the diversity of the >100 Babesia subspecies and the individual patient’s co-morbidities, strengths and weakness.
-This information is primarily written for practitioners, but may be useful to patients as well.
+Disclaimer: Given the fact that Borrelia and the co-infections all have the same mechanisms of action there is significant symptom overlap.
+These symptom pictures are meant to be used as templates that will vary given the individual patient’s co-morbidities, strengths and weakness.

 - Moves very slowly in its chronic form.
 Can take years to develop a clear chronic symptom pattern.

 - Affects the brain and head; any atypical or exaggerated symptom related to the head must be considered.